 Today’s purchasers pay for goods and services using eight principal payment types.
 Here’s a rundown of these payment methods, including the advantages and disadvantages that come with each.

-8 common types of payment options
+8 popular payment options

 1. Credit and debit card

 Credit and debit card payments are the most common payment type.
 Credit card companies, including Visa, Mastercard, American Express, and Discover, extend credit to purchasers; they cover the purchase price, and customers pay their card balance every month.
 Debit cards, instead of extending credit to a purchaser, deduct money directly from the purchaser’s bank account.

 - Advantages of credit and debit card payments: Credit cards allow customers to make large purchases even if they don’t currently have a lot of cash.
 This may benefit retailers, since using a credit card usually results in a larger shopping cart total than if the customer pays with cash.
 Debit cards only let customers spend what is in their bank accounts, but they offer the customer convenience and security, as they don’t have to walk around with large sums of cash in their wallets.

 - Disadvantages of credit and debit card payments: The principal disadvantage is the payment processing fee that credit card companies levy on merchants.
 Most debit card fees stay below 1% of the purchase price, but some credit cards can charge a merchant up to 3.5% of the purchase price.
 Furthermore, there is a lag from when the purchase happens to when the amount appears in the merchant’s bank account.
 This stands in contrast to cash, which is immediately available after the sale.

 Cash payments are the most traditional of payment methods (and no, we’re not including the barter system in our list).
 This is when a customer hands paper or coin currency to a merchant.